sith98/voxlang/README.md

 (print (test))  # 1
 ```
-Return statement require a return value.
+Return statements require a return value.
 Omitting this value is not allowed.
 If you just want to exit a function without returning a specific value, use `exit`, which is a shorthand of `return nil`.
 ```
 function test []
     exit
 end
 ```

 ##### Break and Continue
 `break` allows you to exit from a loop early while `continue` skips the rest of the current iteration.
 ```